-The Mantle publishes nonfiction and literary fiction by emerging writers from around the world, with a focus on authors from Africa and South and Southeast Asia.
+The Mantle publishes nonfiction and literary fiction by emerging writers from around the world, with a focus on authors from Africa.

 Dear Upright African (pan-African) by Donald Molosi.
 "Upright African, we need a revolution in education to take our history back into our hands, and to perform it through our eyes for humanity and ourselves.
 Without question, our African histories are under siege by those who would rather we believed that Africa has no history and that colonialism is over."

 Sweden (New Zealand) by Matthew Turner.
 As war rages in Vietnam, a group of American deserters holed up in Japan plot their escape with help from local peace activists.
 Their destination: Sweden.
 This eye-opening debut novel sheds light on a part of American history you never knew.